 The legal document’s popularity has been the result, he says, of a “vigorous campaign” by the MoJ and its agency, the Office of the Public Guardian (OPG), which administers the system.

 Although Mr Lush says that he has huge respect in the legal community, his comments drew some raised eyebrows.
-Chris Keenan, a director Solicitors for the Elderly, commented:
+Chris Keenan, a director The Association of Lifetime Lawyers, commented:

 “Senior Judge Lush’s comments have given rise to fears that LPAs are a direct avenue for financial abuse.
 However, his comments must be put into context, as his 20-year career at the Court of Protection will have presented him with the very worst cases of financial abuse.